Knife Steels

 - Price - modern 'super-steels' are fantastic, but they come with a price tag and not all customers are willing to or have budget to pay this extra cost.
 Shipping also impacts the price.
 Example: US manufactured steels are more expensive in Europe than the equivalent European manufactured steels.

 - The state of the steel and finish when it is supplied - A lot of the time, I use the mill scale from the manufacturing process on the flats of my knives.
-I like this aesthetic and so I prefer steel that is supplied with mill scale.
+I like this aesthetic and so use a lot of steel that is supplied with mill scale.

 Hardness and Heat Treat

 Generally, the hardness of a steel in the knife world is measured in 'HRC'.
 This is roughly translated as Hardness on the Rockwell 'C' scale.
-There are other measuring systems (Vickers, Brinell etc.) but HRC has become the most common used for blades.
-Many beileve the steel hardness is the main factor in determining the performance of a blade - but this is just part of the story.
+There are other measuring systems (Vickers, Brinell etc.) but HRC has become the most commonly used for blades.
+Many believe the steel hardness is the main factor in determining the performance of a blade - but this is just part of the story.
 As you increase hardness of any given steel, you increase edge retention, but you also reduce toughness.
 You generally want to get a specific steel as hard as you can without sacrificing too much toughness (also to an extent, corrosion resistance).
 Each steel is different in this regard and has a 'sweet spot' in hardness.
-But, this can also vary dependent on the application - do you need a tougher blade, or one that performs better?
+But, this can also vary dependent on the application - do you need a tougher blade, or one that has better edge retention?

 On the table below I have given the 'sweet spot' hardness (in HRC) that I harden the individual steels to.